Initiatives in Japan

 New recycling boxes with innovations such as a downward-facing insertion slot have been shown to reduce the amount of foreign matter put into them.
 This improves the quality of collected PET bottles and contributes to “bottle to bottle” horizontal recycling.
 Using recycling boxes with industry-standard specifications will improve efficiency for vending machine operators and recycling processes and promote PET bottle resource circularity.

-For more information, see Japan Soft Drink Association
+For more information, visit the Japan Soft Drink Association website

 Introducing Recycled PET Bottles Overseas